+The Bank has in place a Risk Appetite Framework covering all material risks which is expressed in both qualitative and quantitative terms.
 Material risks are deemed to be those risks which may impact the Bank's ability to deliver on its business plan, service its customers, operate in a legal and compliant manner, impact the Bank's brand and reputation or cause financial loss exceeding Risk Appetite tolerances.
-Non-material risks are deemed to be those which do not impact the Bank's ability to deliver on its business plan, service its customers, operate in a legal and compliant manner, impact the Bank's reputation and brand.
-Non-material risks may cause financial loss within Risk Appetite tolerances.
+Non-material risks are deemed to be those risks which do not impact the Bank's ability to deliver on its business plan, service its customers, operate in a legal and compliant manner, impact the Bank's reputation and brand.